 If you choose to remove lice from household items, here are some tips:

-- To rid hair brushes, combs, barrettes, and other hair ornaments of lice, soak them in hot water [at least 130°F (54°C)] for 5 to 10 minutes, soak them in isopropyl alcohol, or wash them with a shampoo that is used to treat head lice.
+- To rid hair brushes, combs, barrettes, and other hair ornaments of lice, soak them in hot water [at least 130°F (54°C)] for 5 to 10 minutes.

 - Machine-wash towels, hats, scarves, clothes, bedding, and cloth toys in hot water [at least 130°F (54°C)] or place them in a dryer on the high heat setting for at least 5 to 10 minutes.
 Dry-cleaning or storing clothing in a plastic bag for 2 weeks will also destroy lice.
 These methods are the main treatment for a person who has body lice.

 - Vacuum carpets, upholstery, and mattresses to remove hairs that might have live eggs attached.

 - You do not need to fumigate the house with insecticide sprays.
 This will not help treat or control a lice problem and may unnecessarily expose family members to toxic fumes.